Strong Convergence of Vorticities in the 2D Viscosity Limit on a Bounded Domain: Strong convergence of the velocity field

 This shows \ref{conv:strong_conv_of_velocity}.

 The `moreover' part about uniform convergence follows in the same way, using the improved embedding $W^{1,p}(\Omega')\subset C(\overline{\Omega'})$ when $p>2$. \end{proof}

-\begin{rem} In fact, using the weak vonvergence of \ref{conv:weak_star_l2_conv_of_velocity}, we may pass to the inviscid limit in the weak formulation of the incompressibility condition in the Navier--Stokes problem, and we find that the limit vector field $u$ is itself divergence-free.
+\begin{rem} In fact, using the weak convergence of \ref{conv:weak_star_l2_conv_of_velocity}, we may pass to the inviscid limit in the weak formulation of the incompressibility condition in the Navier--Stokes problem, and we find that the limit vector field $u$ is itself divergence-free, even when extended trivially to all of $\R^2$.